 Also, students who have experienced depression or anxiety in the past sometimes find that this can worsen while abroad (it varies from student-to-student).
-This is due to new and different situations and stressors and also due to cultural adjustment (commonly referred to as "culture shock").
+This is due to new and different situations or stressors such as cultural adjustment (commonly referred to as "culture shock").
 Studying abroad can be different than traveling abroad and can affect students in ways that they had not anticipated.
 While we hope that your depression or anxiety does not worsen while abroad, it is best to plan for what you can do if this happens.
 Prior to departure, we encourage you to speak with your therapist specifically about issues such as cultural adjustment and homesickness, and to determine a course of action should your depression worsen while abroad.
-If you are taking any kind of medication, you should also speak with your psychiatrist/medical provider about those medications.
+If you are taking any kind of medication, you should also speak with your psychiatrist/medical provider about filling prescriptions.